-A group of senators has introduced a resolution calling for prioritizing and accelerating the development and deployment of the Internet of Things, which means broadband connectivity of a host of devices and services.
+A group of senators has introduced a resolutioncalling for prioritizing and accelerating the deployment and development of the Internet of Things, which means to broadband connectivity of a host of devices and services.

 "This forward-thinking initiative would call for a modern framework that encourages innovators.
 By doing so, we can usher in new ideas and solve problems in the years to come."

 The resolution has no force of law, but is instead the "sense of the Senate" on what should happen, though of course only if it passed.

 Sponsoring the resolution were Senators Deb Fischer (R-Neb.), Cory Booker (D-N.J.), Kelly Ayotte (R-N.H.), and Brian Schatz (D-Hawaii).